Limmen/gym-idsgame/experiments/README.md

 ```

 The environment has dense rewards (+1,-1 given whenever the attacker reaches a new level in the network)
+ The environment is partially observed (attacker can only see attack attributes of neighboring nodes, defender can only see defense attributes).

 ### Training Experiments